the-other-mariana/ml-intro/week7/README.md

 Last time, what we did involved a MLR with a beta value very small (0.00000001) and we increased also the number of iterations (150), so that error J was decreased the most.

-The problem with these adjustments was because of the **input data**.
+The problem with these adjustments was because of the **training data**.
 Consider the image:

 ![img](https://github.com/the-other-mariana/ml-intro/blob/master/week7/res/02.png?raw=true)

-The input data plotted shows that for characteristic x_2 the range is [0,5] and for characteristic x_1 [0,5000].
+The training data plotted shows that for characteristic x_2 the range is [0,5] and for characteristic x_1 [0,5000].
 These ranges between characteristics differ significantly.
 This difference is quite inconvenient:

 1. Slows down the process of searching for an optimal **a** vector.